matrix-org/synapse/UPGRADE.rst

 SMS
 ---

-Following upgrade, the only way to maintain the ability to send SMS (and therefore register via a phone number) will be to continue to delegate SMS delivery via the matrix.org and vector.im identity servers (or another identity server that supports SMS sending).
+Following upgrade, the only way to maintain the ability for a homeserver to send SMS will be to continue to delegate phone number verification via the matrix.org and vector.im identity servers (or another identity server that supports SMS sending).

 The ``account_threepid_delegates`` dictionary defines whether the homeserver should delegate an external server (typically an `identity server